dribdat/docs/docs/deploy.md

 Due to the use of the [boto3](https://github.com/boto/boto3/) library for S3 support, there is a dependency on OpenSSL via awscrt.
 If you use these features, please note that the product includes cryptographic software written by Eric Young (eay@cryptsoft.com) and Tim Hudson (tjh@cryptsoft.com).

+## Advanced server settings

+These parameters can be used to improve the **production setup**:

+* `SERVER_SSL` - redirect all visitors to HTTPS, applying [CSP rules](https://developers.google.com/web/fundamentals/security/csp).
+* `SERVER_PROXY` - set to True to use a [standalone proxy](https://flask.palletsprojects.com/en/2.0.x/deploying/wsgi-standalone/#proxy-setups) and static files server - do not use if you already have [a proxy set up](#using-a-proxy-server).
+* `SERVER_CORS` - set to False to disable the [CORS whitelist](https://flask.palletsprojects.com/en/2.0.x/deploying/wsgi-standalone/#proxy-setups) for external API access.
+* `CSP_DIRECTIVES` - configure content security policy - see [Talisman docs](https://github.com/GoogleCloudPlatform/flask-talisman#content-security-policy).
+* `CACHE_TYPE` - speed up the site with Redis or Memcache - see [Flask-Caching](https://flask-caching.readthedocs.io/en/latest/index.html#configuring-flask-caching).

+# Tips for your deployment

+Here are some additional instructions for your installation.
+See also the [troubleshooting](trouble) and [contributing](contribute) docs.

-## Custom content
+## Custom default content

 To customize some of the default content, you can edit the template include files in the folder `dribdat/templates/includes`, for example you will find there the default [quickstart.md](https://github.com/dribdat/dribdat/blob/main/dribdat/templates/includes/quickstart.md) and [stages.yaml](https://github.com/dribdat/dribdat/blob/main/dribdat/templates/includes/stages.yaml) definitions.
 Make sure your changes will not be overwritten is you are using ephemeral storage (e.g. Heroku) for your deployment.
-In a future release we may provide an environmental variable for configurations hosted elsewhere.
-For now, copy the files from a secure location during a deployment step.

 ## Using a proxy server